Dear SaaStr: As a Startup, What Are Some Effective Ways For an Underdog to Take Down Their Competition?

 It depends on the gap.
-In SaaS, I’d argue if your competitor is larger than you, at $8m-$10m+ in ARR and growing quickly, and even reasonably happy customers … then it’s too late.
-It’s too late to “take them down”.
+In B2B historically, I’d argue if your competitor is larger than you, at $8M-$10M+ in ARR and growing quickly, with even reasonably happy customers, then it’s too late.
+Too late to “take them down.”

-How to still win in SaaS if your competitor is bigger than you, $10m+ in ARR, and growing quickly:
+How to win as an underdog when your competitor is bigger than you and growing just as fast, or faster:

-• Be 10x Better At Just One Important Thing.
+• Be Truly 10x Better At Just One Important Thing.
+Just understand this differentiation lasts for far less time than it used to.
 Do you have a key Salesforce or Slack integration they don’t?
 Are you localized and they aren’t?
 Are you 100x faster to deploy?
-Pick one important thing that customers buy because of and be 10x better than that.
+Pick one important thing that customers buy because of and be 10x better at that.
 Because you won’t be better at everything.
+In 2026, this is even more critical because AI lets you ship the 10x feature in weeks instead of quarters.
+Vibe coding has compressed the time from idea to production-ready by 5-10x.
+If you can identify the one thing customers really care about and ship it before the BigCo can, you have a real opening.
+Cursor did this with code completion.
+Lovable did this with vibe coding for non-developers.
+Both took share fast.

 • Room at the Bottom.
-Most SaaS companies begin to de-prioritize the bottom of the market.
-SMBs can get you to $10m ARR, but it’s much harder for most SaaS companies to go from $10m to $100m on just $10/month deals.
+Most B2B companies begin to de-prioritize the bottom of the market.
+SMBs can get you to $10M ARR, but it’s much harder for most B2B companies to go from $10M to $100M on just $10/month deals.
 You naturally focus on bigger customers and getting them to pay more.
 And this leaves room at the bottom.
+AI has made this strategy even more powerful.
+AI-native tools can serve SMBs profitably at price points that were unviable in the pre-AI era.
+The cost-to-serve has collapsed.
+Companies like Replit are building serious businesses on freemium plus low-end pricing that legacy B2B can’t match.

 • Be Much Cheaper.
 My least favorite strategy, but it works.
 At least, it’s a good strategy to be #3 in the market.
-Oligopical SaaS markets often end up with a #1 Leader (60–80% market share), a #2 More Innovative player (20–30% market share), and a #3 Dirt Cheap player.
+Oligopolistic B2B markets often end up with a #1 Leader (60-80% market share), a #2 More Innovative player (20-30% market share), and a #3 Dirt Cheap player.
 The problem is this segment is high churn, low loyalty, and super price sensitive.
-And it may end up being the most competitive segment of the market.
-But there is usually room for a Dirt Cheap #3 in most $100m+ market segments.
+It may end up being the most competitive segment of the market.
+But there is usually room for a Dirt Cheap #3 in most $100M+ market segments.
+In 2026, the new version of “much cheaper” is often “outcome-based vs seat-based.”
+If the incumbent charges $50/seat/month and you charge per resolved ticket or per closed deal, you’ve made the price comparison apples to oranges, and customers love that.
+It’s not really cheaper.
+It’s just aligned with their outcomes.

 Some ideas.